Astr0clad/quail_docs/index.md

 ## Quail

-#### This Wiki is a work in progress, pages are missing, just like my eggs.
-Proper guides are under construction.

 Bird-brained swerve drive utility.

 To use quail, you need a few things.
 The first is swerve modules.
 I don't care where your swerve modules are.
 They could be 52 miles apart and in the shape of a pentagon and quail would still work.